Table of Contents Hide

 The rationale for integrating treatment for depression and diabetes is that people with diabetes will comply with their treatment plan better if they get treatment for depressive symptoms .

 Treatment of depression could be a pre-requisite for good diabetes self management.
-Hence it is important that physicians dealing with diabetes are also
+Hence it is important that physicians dealing with diabetes are also responsible to supervise the case seriously.

 - Chen S, Zhang Q, Hu J, Zhuc, So L, Wux.
 Association of depression with prediabetes – A Meta Analysis, 2016.